yandex-cloud/docs/en/_includes/roles-mch-viewer.md

-The `{{ roles.mch.viewer }}` role enables you to to view information about clusters, runtime logs, and quotas.
+The `{{ roles.mch.viewer }}` role enables you to view information about clusters, runtime logs, and quotas.